easytarget/MQ-Pro-IO/README.md

 Pins are organised into 7 'banks' (*PA*, *PB*, etc to *PG*) of up to 32 pins, but most banks have fewer pins.

-There is a big table in the D1 datasheet that shows all possible functions each pin ccan assume.
+There is a big table in the D1 datasheet that shows all possible functions each pin can assume.

 ## GPIO Pin Muxing
 The **D1** SOC itself has 88 GPIO pins.